kurron/aws-auto-scaling-group-experiment/terraform/README.md

 All the assets are placed within a VPC so as to isolate it from other installations.
 Only one availability zone is used since this configuration is not highly available.

+##Scheduled Provisioning
+Currently, Terraform does not support scheduled provisioning of auto-scaling groups so you have to drop down to the AWS CLI.
+An example of how to set up a schecudule can be found in the `create-scaling-schedule.sh` script.
+The script is very simple and does not know about the infrastructure set up by Terraform so you will have to edit it before running.
+It will set up a schedule where instances are spun in the morning and torn down at night.
+This is a common cost savings scenario.

 #Troubleshooting

 #Use Your Own Keys